 The Fiesta Key RV Resort has 28 acres of ocean views, full-hookup sites, and it’s centrally located.
 From this resort you can take a day trip to Miami, explore Everglades National Park, or even head further south to the other keys.
 There’s also plenty of hiking, snorkeling, and swimming to do right next door in Long Key State Park.

 4. Southern California

 There’s a reason California has the highest population in the U.S. The winters are mild and the beaches are beautiful and accessible all year long.
 Nearly every stop along the coast between San Diego and Los Angeles is a great RV destination.
 We loved Dana Point and parking our RV steps from the beach at Doheney State Beach.
-There is also great whale watching opportunities in the winter off the coast of Southern California!
+There are also great whale-watching opportunities in the winter off the coast of Southern California!

 5. Everglades National Park, Florida

 Mild temperatures, less humidity, and far fewer crowds make the Everglades a great national park to visit in the winter.
 One of the biggest draws to the Everglades is its optimal wildlife viewing.
 You’re sure to see crocodiles and alligators along with the white-tailed deer that love the winter because of the lower water levels.